 Some problems, like clematis wilt, may not kill your plant if you act right away to stop the spread.
 You can find more information on clematis diseases here.

 I loathe these problems because one day you can have the most spectacular vine, and the next day the wilt has blackened and withered the entire plant down to the ground.
-Not nice at all.
+But, such is life in the garden.

 Whatever you choose for trellis, make sure: